 A deepfake video exploits two ML models.
 One model creates the forgeries from a data set of sample videos, while the other tries to detect if the video is indeed a fraud.
 When the second model can no longer tell if the video is counterfeit, the deepfake is probably believable enough as well to a human viewer.
 This technique is called “generative adversarial network (GAN).”
 You can learn more about GANs in this definition page.

 GAN does better when the data set it can work with is large.
 That’s why many of the early deepfake videos tended to feature politicians and showbiz personalities.
 They have many videos that GAN can use to create very realistic deepfakes.

 For now, the novelty of deepfake videos makes them fascinating and fun to watch.
 But lurking beneath the surface of this seemingly amusing technology is a danger that could get out of hand.

-Deepfake technology is evolving to a point where it will most likely be difficult to tell fake videos apart from real ones.
-This could have disastrous consequences, especially for public figures and celebrities.
+Deepfake technology has evolved to a point where it will most likely be difficult to tell fake videos apart from real ones.
+That could have disastrous consequences, especially for public figures and celebrities.
 Careers and lives may be compromised and even ruined outright by malicious deepfakes.
 People with ornery intentions could use these to impersonate people and exploit their friends, families, and colleagues.
 They can even use fake videos of world leaders to start international incidents and even wars.

 Is It Possible to Detect Deepfakes?

 At present, it may still be possible to spot badly generated deepfakes with the naked eye.
-The lack of human nuances, such as blinking, and details that may be off, such as wrongly angled shadows, are dead giveaways that are usually easy to spot.
+The lack of human nuances, such as blinking and details that may be off like wrongly angled shadows, are dead giveaways that are usually easy to spot.

 What Is a Shallowfake?